slarkkk/motor_monitoring/README.md

 # motor_monitoring
-This is a simple monitoring UI.Maybe it can't be called UI.
+This is a simple monitoring UI.It is so simple that it can't be called UI.